Car Accidents Affect All Areas of Your Life

 Car Accidents and Children: Some Common Parental Concerns

-Sometimes, parents feel anxious following a car accident, and need a little reassurance themselves that their children aren’t going to experience emotional trauma because they were involved in a car accident, and that’s perfectly OK!
+Sometimes, parents feel anxious following a car accident and need a little reassurance themselves that their children aren’t going to experience emotional trauma because they were involved in a car accident, and that’s perfectly OK!
 Once parents feel reassured that their child is safe, they may find themselves wondering, “Is my little one going to be OK after the accident?
 Will they have nightmares or any problems concentrating in school?
 What should I do if they say they’re afraid to ride in the car after the accident, or that they don’t want to drive past the place where the accident happened?”

 Finding answers to these common questions will help these parents (and their children) move on emotionally after an accident, and gain confidence and peace of mind.
 All these things are important and healthy aspects of emotional healing for families, and all families will move on after an accident in different ways.
 Some will want to talk about the accident while others won’t.
 But all families need time and support in order to heal emotionally after any kind of stressful event.
 Sometimes, the simple act of spending a little extra time talking together as a family your car accident will be all a family needs to move on.
 Other families might need the help of a professional counselor.
 This depends on your unique situation, personality, family and the events surrounding your accident.
 There are no “shoulds” or “musts” when it comes to trauma and emotional healing after an automobile accident.

 When parents have more complex concerns about their children’s emotional well-being after an automobile accident, their child usually has shown some unusual behaviors.
 These parents aren’t simply “crazy”!
 Sometimes, parents become worried when a child says or does something that raises behavioral red flags.
-For example, children may mistakenly believe something they said or did caused a car accident, and their parents inevitably find themselves asking, “My child said the accident was somehow her fault yesterday, and I don’t know what to tell her to help her feel better.
+For example, children may mistakenly believe something they said or did cause a car accident, and their parents inevitably find themselves asking, “My child said the accident was somehow her fault yesterday, and I don’t know what to tell her to help her feel better.
 What can I say her to make her understand that isn’t true?
-Is there anything I can say to encourage my child to talk about her feelings after our car accident, or will encouraging him to talk about the accident just make things worse?
+Is there anything I can say to encourage my child to talk about her feelings after our car accident, or will encourage him to talk about the accident just make things worse?
 I just don’t know what to do.”
 In these cases, parents need competent advice and help, and so do their children.

 Parents Should Ask Questions and Be Aware Following A Car Accident!